Sir-Jude/Distriflask/README.md

 Independently from which are the numbers used, the default table always shows the lastest available minor releases (X.X.X) of the last major version (X.X).

 Now, paste in the form a release number or a device name and click "**Search**"
 - The filter "**Release**", shows a table with the list of all minor releases of the major version, with the column containing the selected one highlighted in red.
-This allows the admin not only to see how many customers have bought that particular release, but also advise them about the updates which have been released after the version they have bought.
+This allows the admin not only to see how many students have bought that particular release, but also advise them about the updates which have been released after the version they have bought.
 - The filter "**Devices**", shows the list of releases available for that particular instrument.

 <a id="upload"></a>